In Miami for the Super Bowl to Steer Kids Straight About Drugs

 Prevention is the key to ending the opioid crisis says Steered Straight CEO Michael DeLeon.

-LOS ANGELES, CA, UNITED STATES, January 29, 2020 /EINPresswire.com/ -- After his seminar at Miami Coral Park High School on January 28, Steered Straight Founder and CEO Michael DeLeon described the kids there as “absolutely incredible young adults” saying they “truly inspired me today.
+LOS ANGELES, CALIFORNIA, USA, January 30, 2020 /EINPresswire.com/ -- After his seminar at Miami Coral Park High School on January 28, Steered Straight Founder and CEO Michael DeLeon described the kids there as “absolutely incredible young adults” saying they “truly inspired me today.
 This generation is the most beautiful and most important generation we’ve ever had.
 Their voice is most vital to our future.”

 DeLeon knows his drug prevention message is a matter of life or death.
 The CDC reports there were 47,600 overdose deaths in 2017, and while there are some bright spots, like a 5.1 percent decline in overdose deaths last year for the first time since 1990, it is still an extremely urgent issue.